bjlkeng/bjlkeng.github.io/source/posts/optimal-betting-and-the-kelly-criterion.rst

    :alt: G(f)
    :align: center

-We can see that our optimal maximizes the growth rate.
+We can see that our :math:`f^*` maximizes the growth rate.
 However, there is a point :math:`f_c` where our growth rate becomes negative.
 This implies that if we over-bet :math:`f > f_c`, we will almost surely reach ruin (because we have a negative growth rate).
 The following (summarized) theorem from Thorp's paper